Top of the page

-A tunneled catheter is a soft, flexible tube that runs under your skin from a vein in your chest or neck to a large vein near your heart.
+A tunnelled catheter is a soft, flexible tube that runs under your skin.
+The tube enters from a vein in your chest, neck, or groin and is threaded into to a large vein near your heart.
 One end of the tube stays outside the body.
 This catheter is a type of central venous line.
 You may have it for weeks, months, or longer.

 After the procedure, you will probably have small bandages where the doctor put in the tube and where it comes out of your body.
 The area may feel sore for a few days.
 You may have stitches.
 Sometimes glue is used instead of stitches.

 Procedures can be stressful.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your procedure.

 Go to https://www.healthwise.net/patientEd